douglasteeple/DIGITS_Traffic_Signs/README.md

 Explain why you chose the network you did for the supplied data set and then why you chose the network used for your robotic inference project.

 ## Data Acquisition

+### Part One "P1"

+The P1 dataset was provided by Udacity and no processing was required.

+### Part Two "Traffic Signs"

 The LISA dataset contains over 7,000 traffic sign images.
 This dataset was chosen for the reality of the images (many signs are small, occluded, blurry, etc) and its sheer volume fo images.
 While the rubric for the project specifies at least 3 classes of images, 4 classes were chosen.
 The classes are **stop**, **yield**, **speedLimit25** and **speedLimit35**.
 The first two classes were chosen due to their imoprtance for vehicle safety.
 The second two were chosen to set a challenge level of difficuly in distinguishing 25 from 35.